iwasella/su26-ai301-contribution/README.md

 ### Steps to Reproduce

-1. Build from the command line with CMake:
+1. Build from the command line with CMake.
 2. Run the resulting binary from Terminal:
 3. The process was hanging, so I added a MacOS launcher for the build to make it run.